josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

 ```
 This concatenates everything together with the string before the `.join` as a spacer.
 For example:
 ```
-stringList = ('My', 'name', 'is', 'Josh') print(''.join(stringList)) # MynameisJosh
-print(' '.join(stringList)) # My name is Josh print('!!!'.join(stringList)) # My!!!name!!!is!!!Josh
+stringList = ('My', 'name', 'is', 'Josh') # Same behavior with an array or other iterable print(''.join(stringList)) # MynameisJosh print(' '.join(stringList)) # My name is Josh print('!!!'.join(stringList)) # My!!!name!!!is!!!Josh
 ```
-This works with arrays and other iterables too.

 #### Reverse a string or array:
 ```